JR-2E/CIS106-Jack-Toohey/README.md

 In this assignment, I learned about/ started working with arrays.
 Arrays are useful for storing an *array* of information for later use.
 They can also be used to sort information, like I did in the Activity 1 highest/lowest/average grade assignment.
 When programming CNC machines at work, coordinates and other values can be saved in a section of the code as reference values, to be used at a later time in the program.
 Instead of putting the whole coordinate in every time, you save them as a reference value, and substitute the coordinate for the reference value later the program.

+## Assignment 12

+In this assignment, I continued working with arrays.
+There was not much programming to be done from scratch, because the activities for this week were based around programs from previous weeks.
+There was not much, if any, new things that had to be used in these programs.